abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

   - *Language features* - Imperative language, top-down planning, structured programming.

-  - *Advantages of using C* - Small, fast progras, reliable, easy to learn and understand.
+  - *Advantages of using C* - Small, fast programs, reliable, easy to learn and understand.

-  - How to use a moder, cross-platafor IDE to write, edit and debug your C code.
+  - How to use a modern, cross-platform IDE to write, edit and debug your C code.

   - *Basic C concepts* - Structure of a program, comments, output using printf, "Hello world".

-  - *Makefiles* - How to build.
+  - *Makefile* - How to build.

   - *Variables* - Declaring and using variables.

   - *Data types* - int, float, double, char, etc (as well as enums and type definitions).

-  - *Basic Operators* - Logical, arithmethic and assignment.
+  - *Basic Operators* - Logical, arithmetic and assignment.

   - *Conditional Statement* - Making decision (if, switch).